kishorekrrish/SoCalledBlogger/_posts/2021-04-03-migrate-files.markdown

 date: '2021-04-03T17:25:00.000+05:30'
 categories: [ salesforce ]
 permalink: /migrate-attachments-salesforce-data-loader.html
-description: One might wonder how to migrate attachments from one Salesforce org to another Salesforce org using Data Loader.
+description: Wondering how to migrate attachments from one Salesforce org to another Salesforce org using Data Loader.
 Here is a practical guide on how to do that.
 image: assets/images/attachments/header.png
-beforetoc: "One might wonder how to migrate attachments from one Salesforce org to another Salesforce org using Data Loader.
+beforetoc: "Wondering how to migrate attachments from one Salesforce org to another Salesforce org using Data Loader.
 Here is a practical guide on how to do that."
 author: kishore
 ---
 Wondering how to migrate attachments from one Salesforce org to another Salesforce org using Data Loader.
 Here is a practical guide on how to do that.